Who are the Institutional Holders in Corbus Pharmaceuticals Holdings Inc. (CRBP)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -1.61% gain in the last 1 month and extending the period to 3 months gives it a 28.87%, and is -1.08% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.36% over the week and 9.36% over the month.
+The stock witnessed a -24.57% loss in the last 1 month and extending the period to 3 months gives it a 24.11%, and is -11.17% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.58% over the week and 9.25% over the month.

 Corbus Pharmaceuticals Holdings Inc. (CRBP) Analyst Forecasts